Raj Reddy: Career

 Reddy is the University Professor of Computer Science and Robotics and Moza Bint Nasser Chair at the School of Computer Science at Carnegie Mellon University.
 From 1960, he worked for IBM in Australia.
 He was an Assistant Professor of Computer Science at Stanford University from 1966 to 1969.
 He joined the Carnegie Mellon faculty as an associate professor of Computer Science in 1969.
 He became a full professor in 1973 and a university professor, in 1984.

-He was the founding director of the Robotics Institute from 1979 to 1991 and the Dean of School of Computer Science from 1991 to 1999.
+Reddy was the founding director of the Robotics Institute from 1979 to 1991 and the Dean of School of Computer Science from 1991 to 1999.
 As a dean of SCS, he helped create the Language Technologies Institute, Human Computer Interaction Institute, Center for Automated Learning and Discovery (since renamed as the Machine Learning Department), and the Institute for Software Research.
 He is the chairman of Governing Council of IIIT Hyderabad.
 He was the founding Chancellor (2008-2019) of Rajiv Gandhi University of Knowledge Technologies (RGUKT).

 Reddy was a co-chair of the President's Information Technology Advisory Committee (PITAC) from 1999 to 2001.
 He was one of the founders of the American Association for Artificial Intelligence and was its president from 1987 to 1989.
 He served on the International board of governors of Peres Center for Peace in Israel.
 He served as a member of the governing councils of EMRI and HMRI which use technology-enabled solutions to provide cost-effective health care coverage to rural population in India.

-AI Research
+AI research

 Reddy's early research was conducted at the AI labs at Stanford, first as a graduate student and later as an assistant professor, and at CMU since 1969.
 His AI research concentrated on perceptual and motor aspect of intelligence such as speech, language, vision and robotics.
 Over a span of five decades, Reddy and his colleagues created several demonstrations of spoken language systems, e.g., voice control of a robot, large vocabulary connected speech recognition, speaker independent speech recognition, and unrestricted vocabulary dictation.
 Reddy and his colleagues have made seminal contributions to Task Oriented Computer Architectures, Analysis of Natural Scenes, Universal Access to Information, and Autonomous Robotic Systems.
 Hearsay I was one of the first systems capable of continuous speech recognition.
 Subsequent systems like Hearsay II, Dragon, Harpy, and Sphinx I/II developed many of the ideas underlying modern commercial speech recognition technology as summarized in his recent historical review of speech recognition with Xuedong Huang and James K. Baker.
 Some of these ideas—most notably the "blackboard model" for coordinating multiple knowledge sources—have been adopted across the spectrum of applied artificial intelligence.